13.2 C

 Sofia

-Sensor resolving power refers to the ability of a digital camera’s sensor to distinguish between fine details in the scene it captures.
+Sensor resolving power refers to a digital camera’s sensor’s ability to distinguish fine details in the scene it captures.
 It’s an aspect of overall image quality that depends on several factors, including the sensor’s physical size, pixel count (megapixels), pixel density, and the technology used in the sensor’s design.
 The concept is closely tied to how well a sensor can record the details, textures, and nuances of an image, which are essential for producing high-quality photographs with clarity and sharpness.
 This also influences how bokeh is rendered.

 Key Factors Influencing Sensor Resolving Power